 Fundraising events not only help to raise resources but are also a great way of publicising your campaign and getting new people involved.
 If you are putting on any events make sure people know what it is about and how they can get involved in the campaign or project.

 Depending on the type of fundraising it can be very helpful to have a bank account in the name of your group, campaign or project.
 Donors usually feel a lot more comfortable if the money doesn’t go into an individual’s bank account.
 You will almost certainly need an account if you are applying to a funder for larger sums of money.
 The account doesn’t need to cost anything – building societies’ savings accounts are often a good choice.
 To open an association or society account you will usually need to show the building society or bank a constitution and an excerpt from the minutes of a meeting mandating you to open one.
-You can get a standard constitution from the Council for Voluntary Service (CVS) or ask another local group.
 We have a sample constitution for groups who use consensus on our website.

 Before buying anything think about ways of getting it for free.
-Can you get stuff donated, on loan or through sponsorship?
+Can you get what you need through donations, on loan or through sponsorship?
 Here are some ideas:

 Skips are a great source for things like wood, plastic sheets, carpets and even furniture.
 Once you start looking, the amount of perfectly good stuff thrown out (particularly in wealthy areas) is overwhelming.
 If you spot something you want outside someone’s house, knock and ask.
 They often come up with even more things they want to get rid of.
 Similarly ask anyone working on a building site, or at the end of the day at a market if it’s OK to take what you want from their skip.
 Leave skips looking tidy.
 Freight hauliers may have old tarpaulins which you could ask for.

-A Wish List is a list of all your needs with a plea for donations.
-It is a very easy way for people to help who cannot actively be involved.
+A wish list is a list of all your needs with a plea for donations.
+It is a very easy way for people to help who cannot actively be involved in person.
 Circulate the wish list as widely as possible.
 It is amazing how much useful stuff is lurking in people's attics and garden sheds - paint, wood, tools, cookers, stationary etc.

 Discounts from businesses are common for regular customers or people whose actions they support.
 Bulk orders of goods like foods and building materials will be cheaper.

-Putting on fundraising events can be a lot of fun for everyone involved.
-They include benefit gigs, jumble sales and barbecues in the park.
+Fundraising events can be a lot of fun for everyone involved.
+They could include benefit gigs, jumble sales and barbecues in the park.
 If well planned, publicised and attended, these events can raise lots of money and publicity.
 Sometimes, however, they are a lot of effort and at the end of the event you will only have covered your costs, or may even have lost money!

 Publicity is key to any good event: fly-post extensively, use all your real-life and social media contacts and hand out flyers at other events.
 Be creative and try to put a campaign spin on your fundraising.
 Also think about the timing of the event: are any other local events happening at the same time?
 What about school holidays, bank holiday weekends and big sporting events such as the World Cup?
 See our guide Good Publicity and Outreach for more tips.